GogaLaurentiu/STRESS-AND-ANXIETY-BLOG/Con Web Design AE2-Laurentiugoga-10108461/documentation.md

 ## Live Website

-You can access the live website for the Stress and Anxiety Blogs project by clicking [here]([https://stress-n-anxiety-blogs.netlify.app](https://github.com/GogaLaurentiu/STRESS-AND-ANXIETY-BLOG/tree/main/Con%20Web%20Design%20AE2-Laurentiugoga-10108461).
+You can access the live website for the Stress and Anxiety Blogs project at https://stress-n-anxiety-blogs.netlify.app/

 ## GitHub Repository